Small Grants 2020

 Dr Paul Emerson, ITI Director said: "These grants will generate new knowledge of direct relevance to trachoma elimination and can also help launch the careers of the next generation of NTD warriors.
 The first opportunity is often the most important for junior researchers and we look forward to continuing this partnership."

-If you have any questions about the process, please download our small grants Q&A.
+If you have any questions about the process, please take a look here.